• Skip to content

 If you’re providing for a spouse, kids or aging parents then you’ll probably want to increase your emergency fund amount for two reasons.
 First, if you lose your primary income source, you’ll have more people to take care of in the meantime.
 Second, for every person you’re responsible for, you have that many more people who can get sick or get into an accident.

 If you have multiple income streams or have a spouse who is also working then you probably don’t need as big of an emergency fund.
 Side note!!
-One of my goals is to make enough non-employment income to over our monthly expenses.
+One of my set goals is to make enough non-employment income to cover my monthly expenses.

-If you’re weighed down with debt, then you probably want to have a decent amount of cash on hand to keep making payments each month no matter.
+If you’re weighed down with things like credit card debt, then you probably want to have a decent amount of cash on hand to keep making payments each month no matter what.
+Otherwise, one great tip you can use is to prioritize paying debt over building your emergency fund.

 3 Approaches to Picking How Much to Save for an Emergency Fund